crashlytics/crashlytics-services/README.md

 ### Schema ###

 The schema is defined in a declarative manner with Ruby class methods for each input type.
 Specify the unique identifer for the field and an optional options Hash.
-If no pages are declared, all the inputs will be put on one page.

-For a better, friendlier UI, you can separate these fields into pages.
-If one or more pages are declared, each input identifier must be included on one page or it will be ignored.
-Pages will be shown in the order they are declared in the schema.
 Labels can include span, p, br, and anchor html tags.

-The settings UI will automatically put a Next button on all pages except for the last.
-On the last page there will be a Verify button which will take the user to a page showing more options for the service or back to the first page if the verification failed.

 ### Functionality ###